NicodemusGurion/nicodemusgurion.github.io/_posts/Jesus is Jehovah - The Cloud Rider.md

 image: https://i.ibb.co/mNT86TG/cloudrider.jpg
 thumb: https://i.ibb.co/nPmCzmb/cloudrider.jpg
 ---
 Examining the many titles and epithets of God can teach us more about him.
-Among his many titles and descriptions, a very interesting one is that Jehovah is the one who comes on the clouds.
+Among his many titles and descriptions, a very interesting one is that Jehovah is "the one who comes on the clouds".
 Let's examine where it comes from and what it means.

 ## The Cloud Rider is Jehovah